 In season (April – December), entry to Historic Deerfield costs just $18 per day.
 This is a bargain for all of the tours, workshops, events, and programming that goes on throughout the year.
-Off season, rates are reduced because homes are closed, but the Flynt Museum is open.
+Rates reduced off-season because homes are closed.
+However, the Flynt Museum is open then.

 This pungent-candle company has spawned an entire city of gifts, clothing, and doo-dad shops.
 A mash-up of Willy Wonka, The Polar Express, Santa’s Workshop, Vera Bradley, jewelry store, museum, toy shop, Farmer’s Market, Build A Bear, Make Your Own Custom Candle and Wax Hands; that in one room puts you inside a snow globe – well, if you’re thinking “quick stop,” good luck to you.

 GO: Magic Wings Butterfly Conservatory and Gardens, 2 miles from I-91 on Route 5/10 and 5 miles from Historic Deerfield

 Find butterflies dull to luminous in this wondrous place.
 I’ve never seen so many young children captivated, to the exclusion of everything else, by these beautiful winged creatures.